Michael Petrelis: Philip Morris boycott

-In August, the Conservative Campaign Fund of Washington, D.C. filed a complaint with the Federal Elections Commission (FEC) naming Petrelis, ACT UP/DC, and other boycott organizers.
+In August, the Conservative Campaign Fund of Washington, D.C. filed a complaint with the Federal Election Commission (FEC) naming Petrelis, ACT UP/DC, and other boycott organizers.
 The complaint charged the boycott organizers with interfering with the North Carolina Senate race in violation of federal election rules.
 In February 1991, the FEC announced it would pursue the case, and in 1993, the FEC pressured ACT UP to enter into a conciliation process to negotiate the civil fine the organization would pay.
 ACT UP determined to keep fighting.
 Citing the length of time that had passed and the fact that the ACT UP chapters named in the complaint no longer existed, FEC general council Larry Noble eventually recommended the commissioners drop the case.

 That fall, Petrelis and other ACT UP members heckled Philip Morris Co. executives in some cities as they traveled the country with Virginia's original copy of the Bill of Rights, a Philip Morris sponsored tour celebrating the founding document's upcoming bicentennial.
 Petrelis credited this "public relations nightmare" with the company's willingness the following summer to settle the boycott.

 On May 31, 1991, the Philip Morris Co. and ACT UP held a joint press conference announcing an end to the boycott, with the cigarette and beer maker condemning anti-gay discrimination, and promising to double its contributions to AIDS causes and create a new program to channel contributions to lesbian and gay groups.
 The company also specified that its campaign contributions to Helms were based on Helms' support of the tobacco industry alone and did not reflect agreement with his other positions.
 Petrelis called on gay and lesbian groups to accept the settlement.
 He said the boycott had sensitized the company about AIDS and anti-homosexual attitudes.
 The settlement, and Petrelis' role in the negotiations that led to it were controversial within ACT UP.
 Bill Haskell of ACT UP/San Francisco vowed the boycott would continue.
 William Dobbs of ACT UP/New York called the settlement "despicable," and equated accepting money from the company with "stepping over thousands of dead" to fight AIDS.